-

 Signil Law Firm assists clients with creating Healthcare Power of Attorney.

 This was a high-level overview.
-We encourage you to contact our office for a free consultation regarding Wills, Living Wills, Healthcare Power of Attorney and to answer questions about what happens if a family member dies without a will.
+We encourage you to contact our office for a consultation regarding Wills, Living Wills, Healthcare Power of Attorney and to answer questions about what happens if a family member dies without a will.